gibbok/notes-next-js/README.md

 #### Static generation with data fetching

 For pages that can be generated after fetching external data at build time.
 It can be used for pre-render page ahead of a user's request.
-It is possible to bypass static generation for specific pages using Next.js Preview Mode
+It is possible to bypass static generation for specific pages using Next.js using `Preview Mode`.

 #### Static generation with data using `getStaticProps`